fetchai/docs-archived/docs/etch-language/functions.md

 ```

-However, this is not the case with athe internal state of object types such as `Array`.
+However, this is not the case with the internal state of object types such as `Array`.

 ``` c++